francislxw/cv/ai-neuralnetworksdeeplearning/1.sequence_model/2.word_representation/1.operations_on_word_vectors/docs/README.md

     ```
     docker build -t wordvectors-embeddings .
     ```
-4. In the wordvectors-embeddings dir, run below scrip to run unit test:
+4. In the wordvectors-embeddings dir, run below scrip to launch the project:

     a) For Mac/Linux:
     ```